steuernb/starch-arabidopsis-ecotilling/README.md

 # EcoTILLING of GRANULE BOUND STARCH SYNTHASE in Arabidopsis thaliana

-## This manuscript is submitted.
-We add details upon acceptance.
+## This is linked to the publication by Seung et al.: [Natural Polymorphisms in Arabidopsis Result in Wide Variation or Loss of the Amylose Component of Starch](https://pubmed.ncbi.nlm.nih.gov/31694903/)

 ## Supplemental Figure 6